ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-As you can see, we've commented out the `-If` parameter to make sure the rule always executes.
-We've also commented out the assertions.
-This way, the rule always fails, but without a reason.
+As you can see, we've commented out the `-If` parameter to ensure that the rule always executes.
+We've also commented out the assertions, so the rule will always fail but without providing a specific reason.

-Create a new `tests` folder under the root folder.
+Next, create a new `tests` folder in your root directory.
 Inside this folder, create a new file named `APIM.Policy.InboundBasePolicy.Tests.ps1`.
-As you can see, the file name is the same as the rule name with `.Tests` appended.
-Although the rules are all bundled together in a single file, I prefer to create a separate test file for each rule.
+Notice that the file name mirrors the rule name, with `.Tests` appended.
+While the rules themselves are bundled together in a single file, I prefer to create a separate test file for each rule.
 This makes it easier to find and maintain the tests.

-Add the following code to `APIM.Policy.InboundBasePolicy.Tests.ps1`:
+Now, add the following code to `APIM.Policy.InboundBasePolicy.Tests.ps1`:

 ```powershell
 BeforeAll {